charite/charite.github.io/software-ontologizer.md

 In this example, we used the Ontologizer to analyze a set of genes identified by [Liu et al. (2004)](http://www.ncbi.nlm.nih.gov/pubmed/15380030?dopt=Abstract) as being regulated by TGFbeta during entry into dauer diapause in C. elegans.

 When resources are scant, C. elegans larvae arrest as long-lived dauers under the control of insulin/IGF- and TGFbeta-related signaling pathways.
 The authors identified genes that show different levels of expression in a comparison of wild-type L2 or L3 larvae (non-dauer) to TGFbeta mutants at similar developmental stages undergoing dauer formation.
 The data shown here represent the strongly regulated (>2.1 fold) genes in this experiment and were taken from table 2.
 The population set was taken to be all C. elegans genes for which annotations were provided by Wormbase.
 Among other things, GO analysis revealed that a number of terms related to ribosomes were highly significantly overrepresented.
 The gene names in these clusters represent a mix of cosmid and standard names.
 The **gene_association.wb** file provided by Wormbase and the cluster files with gene names were used as is.
+[Example data](https://github.com/charite/charite.github.io/blob/master/media/ontologizer/examples/yeastSampleFiles.zip?raw=true).

 ### Mus musculus
 Mouse Genome Informatics (MGI) (Jackson Laboratories) supplies a gene_association file for M. musculus.
 They also provide [guidelines for mouse gene nomeclature](http://www.informatics.jax.org/mgihome/nomen/gene.shtml).
 The gene_association.mgi file provided by MGI contain annotations based primarily on MGI accession numbers.
 Therefore, one way of using the Ontologizer to analyze mouse datasets that are based on NCBI accession numbers is to transform the accession numbers into the corresponding MGI accession numbers.
 We present a way of doing this with perl scripts using files from NCBI's Entrez Gene (gene_info and gene2accession).

 The perl script NCBI2MG.pl maps NCBI accession numbers via Entrez Gene ids to MGI accession numbers.
 The output file, NCBI2MGI.txt, can be used as a mapping file for the Ontologizer.
 The original accession numbers are visible (together with the full gene name, locusID, and UniGene cluster) directly after the MGI accession number.
 For accession numbers for which no MGI id could be identified (mainly some ESTs), just the original accession number is displayed.
-The corresponding original files can be [downloaded here](https://github.com/charite/charite.github.io/blob/master/images/mouseSampleFiles.tar.gz?raw=true).
+The corresponding original files can be [downloaded here](https://github.com/charite/charite.github.io/blob/master/media/ontologizer/examples/mouseSampleFiles.tar.gz?raw=true).

 ### Results